Pennsylvania sues 3 counties over counting mail-in ballots

-HARRISBURG, Pa. — Editors note: The attached video is from May 31.
+HARRISBURG, Pa. — Editor's note: The above video is from May 31.

 Pennsylvania's elections agency sued three Republican-controlled county governments on Tuesday, seeking to force their election boards to report primary results that include ballots with undated exterior envelopes — the subject of several other lawsuits.